-You may experience mood changes while taking Millinette including feeling depressed, nervous or agitated.
-If this perseveres, try writing down how you are feeling and talk to friends and family.
+You may experience mood changes while taking Millinette, including feeling depressed, nervous or agitated.
+If this persists, try writing down how you are feeling and talk to friends and family.
 Finding appropriate methods of self care is important and if it is having a significant impact on your life then see your GP.

 The hormones contained in Millinette can help to treat acne and achieve clearer skin.
 This is the case for all types of the combined pill.
 The progesterone only pill (mini) does not help acne and can exacerbate it.